 Tips to rent a car in São Miguel

 Whatever company you go for, try to book your car as soon as possible.
-It’s common to have a shortage of cars available to rent in the island (last happened: July 2021).
+It’s fairly common for a shortage of rental cars to occur in the islands.

 If you’re not comfortable driving manual, automatic cars are available but in even less quantity though.